 How TSE's are transmitted is uncertain, but there is no evidence that they are spread from person-to-person by close contact.
-It is, however, known that transmission of sporadic CJD can be associated with medical intervention, e.g. administration of hormones prepared from human pituitary glands, dura mater preparations, corneal grafts and recently from blood transfusions.
-CJD/vCJD has also been reported following brain surgery due to inadequately decontaminated instruments (prion proteins are resistant to decontamination processes).
+It is, however, known that transmission of sporadic CJD can be associated with medical intervention,

 The Advisory Committee on Dangerous Pathogens has suggested that in people with sporadic CJD, certain tissues have high, medium or low infectivity.
 There is evidence that the distribution of the abnormal prion protein in tissues is more widespread in the body in patients with vCJD, than in patients with sporadic CJD.